Table of Contents

 Chat Webhook Payload

 The payload will contain a list of events.
-Each event represent one of chat sessions change.
+Each event represents one of the chat sessions change.
 Below is an explanation for some of the properties in the JSON object that gets delivered.

-https://webhook.site to test out webhook payload.
-Then use either Zapier or other automation tool to trigger notification.status.created: a session has been createdstatus.handled: a session has been handled by a technicianstatus.missed: a user has left a session without being answered/acknowledgedstatus.callback: a user has left a callback requeststatus.completed: a session has been closed as completedpastStatus: a list of past status.type.request: chat request from end user. (portal)type.push: push chat, which initialized by technician from TECHreference: If the chat is regarding to a ticket, type will be ticket and id will be ticket id.creator: User who created this chat session. it can be member or contact.targetUsers: Chat invitation list.
-When invite other user, they will be inside target users list first, if they accept, it will move under users list.users: Who is inside this chat session.partitions: All the users who have ever been entered this chat session.
+https://webhook.site to test out the webhook payload.
+Then use either Zapier or another automation tool to trigger a notification.status.created: a session has been createdstatus.handled: a session has been handled by a technicianstatus.missed: a user has left a session without being answered/acknowledgedstatus.callback: a user has left a callback requeststatus.completed: a session has been closed as completedpastStatus: a list of past status.type.request: chat request from end user. (portal)type.push: push chat, which is initialised by an agent from the TECH Portalreference: If the chat is regarding a ticket, type will be ticket and id will be ticket ID.creator: User who created this chat session.
+It can reference a member or contact.targetUsers: Chat invitation list.
+When you invite other users, they will be inside the target users list first; if they accept, it will move to the users list.users: Whoever is currently in the chat session.partitions: All the users who have ever entered this chat session.

 Example Payload